Founding the Project

 The first order of business was to construct an interactive website that could accommodate a range of data on New Deal public works – photographs, site information, historic documents, personal accounts, etc. – and allow users to access that data through Google maps.
-An elegant website was constructed by Elizabeth Camacho and Heather Lynch at the IRLE.
+A suitable website was constructed by Elizabeth Camacho and Heather Lynch at the IRLE.
 An outreach director, Lisa Ericksen, was hired in 2008-09 to organize workshops to recruit volunteers from historical societies around the state.
-Graduate research assistants, Lindsey Dillon and Shaina Potts, filtered and entered data and we passed our first landmark of 1000 New Deal sites across California by early 2010.
-The partnerships with CHS and IRLE ended and the project moved to UC Berkeley’s Department of Geography.
+Graduate research assistants Lindsey Dillon and Shaina Potts entered data and we passed our first landmark of 1000 New Deal sites across California by early 2010.
+When the partnerships with CHS and IRLE ended, the project moved to UC Berkeley’s Department of Geography.

-At the same time, the project team grew in 2011 to include a communications expert, Susan Ives, a fundraising consultant, Adam Kinsey, oral historian and book review editor, Sam Redman, and president of the National New Deal Preservation Association, Harvey Smith.
+At the same time, the project team grew to include a communications expert, Susan Ives, a fundraising consultant, Adam Kinsey, oral historian and book review editor, Sam Redman, and president of the National New Deal Preservation Association, Harvey Smith.
 Meanwhile, Research Assistants Shaina Potts and John Elrick were adding hundreds of new sites to the database and map, mostly from published documents, ramping up the total to over 2000 by Summer 2012.
 Thereafter, significant new donations and grants allowed the Living New Deal to greatly expand its organizational and research capacity.

 Fall 2012 marked the arrival of our first Project Manager, Rachel Brahinsky, a postdoctoral fellow at UC Berkeley (funded by a bequest of Ann Baumann of New Mexico).
 She made a concerted effort to locate researchers around the country who could assist us in documenting New Deal sites, and this bore fruit with new regional associates in Maryland, Virginia, Wisconsin, Southern California and Mississippi.
 By late 2013, the project had a dozen national associates around the country, and that number passed 30 in mid-2014 and hit 40 by early 2015.
 In that year we create a second arm of the Living New Deal as a non-profit, incorporated in California, and received our official non-profit status from the IRS.